juexZZ/sparse-attention-c/README.md

 * [ ] create sparse index list for each process (and each row)

 ### Data division

 query, divided by the proc_id
 key, dicided by the sparse pattern and proc_id, union

 ### 05/11/2023

 Yiwei: ~~scatter key and value according to cols_id to different processes~~ Might need to combine First SparsePattern and Last SparsePattern to avoid repeat

-Juexiao: Modify the function to work with class SparsePattern and struct Id_vec
+- [ ] Juexiao: Modify the function to work with class SparsePattern and struct Id_vec
+- [ ] Yiwei: `main.cpp` line 91 double 2-d array change to 1-d, using total_count as index offset